 Obviously, the further you can get away from light pollution, the better, and in Iceland that’s not hard to do

 That said, there are some particularly good places to go in Iceland to see the northern lights.
 Obviously, the further you can get away from light pollution, the better, and in Iceland that’s not hard to do.
-Even near to Reykjavík city centre you’ve got Grótta, right on the coast, and Öskjuhlíð, a forest with a hill and glass-domed restaurant.
-Feeling adventurous?
-Then let’s get further out of the city.
+Here are some of our top spots.

 Northern Lights shining over Oxararfoss waterfall in Thingvellir National Park